lucpod/ticketless/lessons/06-purchase-ticket-api/README.md

 ## 06.02 - API for tickets purchase

-A big part of our application is to be able to sell tickets for the gigs.
+A big part of our application is to be able to sell tickets for the gigs (everyone wants to make money, right? 🤑).

-In every gig page, the frontend already exposes a form to do the purchase at the bottom of the page.
+In every gig page, the frontend already displays a form to buy tickets at the bottom of the page.

 ![Purchase ticket form](payment-form.png)